rickardsundin/sudoku-clj/README.md

 sudoku-clj
 ==========

-A sodoku solver implemented in clojure
+A sudoku solver implemented in clojure